Aging Grace-Fully – Session Two

 2) if you brought joy to others

 Movie Clip Reflection Questions: 1) Do you have joy in your life?
 2) How have you brought joy to others in your lives?
-3) How does God’s love and grace bring, or not bring, us joy in our lives?
-Journal you answers.
+3) How does God’s love and grace bring, or not bring, joy into your life?
+Journal your answers.

 (1) Melvin A. Kimble and Susan H. McFadden, ed., Aging, Spirituality, and Religion: A Handbook – Volume 2, (Minneapolis: Fortress Press, 2003), 239.